jina-ai/jina/docs/concepts/orchestration/health-check.md

 # Health Check

-Once an Orchestration is running, you can use `jina ping` [CLI](../../api/jina_cli.rst) to run a health check of the complete Flow/Deployment or (in the case of a Flow) individual Executors or Gateway.
+Once an Orchestration is running, you can use `jina ping` [CLI](../../api/jina_cli.rst) to run a health check of the complete Orchestration or (in the case of a Flow) individual Executors or Gateway.

 ````{tab} Deployment
 Start an Orchestration in Python: